-Beyond our initial focus on heart failure, our strategy is to apply our proprietary technology for the development of additional product candidates where, if approved, effective and convenient subcutaneous therapy may benefit patients, caregivers and payers.
+Beyond our initial focus on heart failure, our strategy is to apply our proprietary technology for the development of additional product candidates where effective and convenient subcutaneous therapy may benefit patients, caregivers and payers.

 - scFurosemide: Our lead product candidate, Furoscix, consists of our proprietary subcutaneous formulation of furosemide delivered via our sc2Wear Infusor for diuresis in heart failure patients outside of the acute care setting.
 We have completed two pivotal clinical studies, four exploratory clinical studies, and 12 human factor studies for Furoscix.
-We filed an NDA for Furoscix with the FDA in August 2017 and, if the NDA is approved by the FDA, which we expect to potentially occur in the first half 2018, we expect to commercially launch Furoscix within 90 days of such approval. - scCeftriaxone: We have filed an investigational new drug application, or IND, for scCeftriaxone, an antibiotic currently used intravenously for the treatment of infections caused by gram-positive and gram-negative organisms.
+We filed an NDA for Furoscix with the FDA in August 2017. - scCeftriaxone: We have filed an investigational new drug application, or IND, for scCeftriaxone, an antibiotic currently used intravenously for the treatment of infections caused by gram-positive and gram-negative organisms.
 To date, we have completed a PK study for scCeftriaxone and plan to conduct an additional key Phase 3 study to support an expected NDA filing in 2019. - scCarbapenem: We have completed several IND-enabling studies for our scCarbapenem program, an antibiotic currently used intravenously for the treatment of infections caused by gram-negative organisms.